 We have all heard the term 'benchmarking,' but when it comes to directly learning from other companies, it’s common to get a little fuzzy on the details of how exactly it should work.
-Understanding the ways in which a benchmarking visit differs from a tour is critical to making changes that have operational and bottom-line impact.
+Understanding the ways in which a benchmarking visit differs from a tour is critical to making changes that have operational and bottom-line impacts.
 To illustrate, here is a typical tour approach to which many of you can relate.

 At a trade association, you heard about Alpha Epps Construction, who seems to have mastered employee retention.
 Since the Bureau of Labor Statistics (BLS) pegs the average construction industry turnover rate at 21 percent, and your company is experiencing a rate of 48 percent, you are eager to find out how Alpha Epps is at a 7 percent rate.

 Other disheartening statistics from The Center for American Progress' annual wages study show each hourly employee departure typically costs 16 percent of their annual wages, while staff and foremen making $30,000 to $50,000 who depart cost 20 percent of their wages.
 In your drive to address these losses to your company, you send two managers to Alpha Epps to see what they are doing differently, with the goal of adopting some of their practices.